• Skip to primary navigation

 I see death in the food that I eat, and I also see new life.

-I see that my dogs will die, but I see that, today, they are amazingly, unabashedly alive.
+I see that my dog will die, but I see that, today, he is amazingly, unabashedly alive.

 Everywhere I look, through eyes filled with both grief and joy, I see the eternal dancing of yin and yang.